gmal1/lvv/README.md

 # vim-commands-cli
-cli tool to output random vim commands
+Run `lv` in the terminal to output a random vim command, so you can finally Learn Vim. 🙄

+Cheat sheet stolen from https://vim.rtorr.com/.